Ahmed97Muhammad/Test/readMe.txt

     git branch bname
     git branch -a //gets all the branches of your project

+Creating branch and going to it
+    git checkout -b branchname

 got to a specefic branch
     git checkout branchname